Hiking from Carver's Gap to Hwy. 19 on the AT

 The rest of this section of trail was rolling until turning to left near a fence line.
 The next section of trail will go back down the ridge through the woods.
 After winding down the trail and going through switchback that drop almost 1500 feet in elevation the trail comes across a clearing where there was a campsite and a few opportunities to get a view of the area around Hwy.
 19.

-Its a .3 mile walk down the road back to Mountain Harbour, which is a great place to drop your car off or pay for shuttle service up to Carver's Gap or other areas of the AT.
+Its a .3 mile walk down the road back to Mountain Harbor, which is a great place to drop your car off or pay for shuttle service up to Carver's Gap or other areas of the AT.

 - Backpacking gear